 Metro 3: project frozen for 10 years, replaced by tram

-The February 2026 agreement announces the abandonment of the Metro 3 project as conceived (Albert — Bordet extension, ~5.2 Bn EUR).
-The metro is frozen for 10 years and replaced by a tram completing the loop of the existing network.
+The February 2026 agreement suspends the Metro 3 project as conceived (Albert — Bordet extension, ~5.2 Bn EUR) for 10 years.
+The Nord–Bordet section is frozen and replaced by a tram completing the loop of the existing network.

 Estimated budget